Frequently Asked Questions

 You must take medicals - Immigration is concerned if you have a communicable disease.

 Our fee includes advising you on necessary documents, preparing your sponsorship and application for permanent residence and advising you about what to expect from the process.

 If you would like to know more about Parent & Grandparent Sponsorship & Super Visas and how New Roots Immigration can assist you with this process then please do not hesitate to contact us by phone +1 (604) 265-5976 - Email - Skype Call or Chat for a FREE 10-minute info session.

 If you wish for your Canadian Immigration eligibility to be assessed, you may complete the eligibility assessment form and Book a 1-hour Consultation for only $97 CAD.

 About New Roots Immigration - A Canadian Immigration Consulting Company

 New Roots Immigration Consulting Inc. is a Canadian Immigration Consulting Company based in Canada and providing its clientele with over 30 years of immigration advisement experience.
 We provide professional & personalized service, honest & trusted advisement, fast response times, and reasonable payment rates.
-We specialize in Family Sponsorship, Parent & Grandparent Sponsorship, Spousal Sponsorship, Humanitarian & Compassionate Cases, Economic & Business Immigration, Economic Express Entry, Start-up Business Visas, Labour Market Impact Assessments, Temporary Residence Visas & Permits, Study Permits, Visitor Visas, Work Permits, and Canada's Caregiver Program.
+We specialize in Family Sponsorship and have experience in all immigration regarding Parent & Grandparent Sponsorship, Spousal Sponsorship, Humanitarian & Compassionate Cases, Economic & Business Immigration, Economic Express Entry, Start-up Business Visas, Labour Market Impact Assessments, Temporary Residence Visas & Permits, Study Permits, Visitor Visas, Work Permits, and Canada's Caregiver Program.
 Learn More About Us or Get in Touch.